Panos997/Projects/AI Auto Tagging Generator/README.md

 # Conclusion

-AI Auto Tagging Generator is a lightweight AI application that demonstrates how Generative AI can automatically analyze text and generate meaningful tags based on semantic understanding.
+AI Auto Tagging Generator is a lightweight semantic tagging application that demonstrates how Google Gemini can be used to automatically analyze text and generate structured semantic tags.

-The project focuses on simplicity, usability, and practical AI-powered content tagging workflows.
+The project focuses on simplicity, interactive AI workflows, structured output generation, and practical GenAI integration inside notebook environments.